 Shop at luxury boutiques

-So you’ve saved up all year and you’re finally going to treat yourself with a nice handbag.
-Or maybe you just want to window shop.
-You can find luxury shops at Crystals by Aria, The Forum Shoppes, & most of the high-end casinos on The Strip.
+So you’ve saved up all year and you’re finally going to treat yourself with a luxury handbag.
+Or maybe you just want to window shop to motivate yourself for the rest of the year.

 See the Grand Canyon